When making curved strings using horizontal laminates one of the trickier operations is gluing up the face laminates or veneers.

 The best way to go about this is to clamp the veneer temporarily in place without glue.

-Once in place un clamp half and lifting up the veneer, spread glue on the string over about 40cm.
+Once in place loosen the clamps over half the string length, lift up the veneer and spread glue on the string over about 40cm.

-Place a bolt clamp and tighten with the wing nuts.
+Replace the bolt clamps and tighten with the wing nuts.

 Add even pressure by tightening the pressure bolts starting with the bolt in the middle of the clamp and working outwards.